sumnerevans/sumnerevans.com/content/posts/school/2023-hspc/index.md

 | **Advanced**    | Problem K, 5/49 (10%) solved/tries, 16% solve rate                                      |
 | **Concept**     | BFS/DFS                                                                                 |

-{{% note title="Problem Summary" %}}
+> [!NOTE] Problem Summary
+>

-Given a set of conversion factors between units, convert from one unit to another unit.
+> Given a set of conversion factors between units, convert from one unit to
+> another unit.
 (There may not be a direct conversion given.)

-{{% /note %}}

 Model the problem as a **directed graph** with the _nodes_ being units and the _edges_ being a known conversion from the two units.
 Note that you will always